As the cold weather makes its return to Massachusetts, many people are bringing out the portable space heaters.

 - Do not leave a space heater in a room unattended while it is turned on or plugged in.

 - Take caution not to use a space heater when you are sleepy.
 Many fires happen when someone falls asleep near a space heater.

 - Do not allow small children near a space heater.

 - Do not use an extension cord with your space heater.
 Many space heater fires start when an extension cord ignites a carpet, rug or wood floor.
 If an extension cord is needed, use one that is new and rated by the Underwriters Laboratory at 16-gauge or thicker.

 - Purchase a space heater with an automatic shut off.
 This will stop the device from working if tipped over.

 - Inspect your space heater for cracks and broken parts.
 If you see a problem, replace it before using.

 The Boston personal injury lawyers at Breakstone, White & Gluck promote safety education for the public.
-With over 80 years combined experience, we handle cases of premises liability, personal injury, defective products and accidents.
-If you have a case, contact us today at 800-379-1244 or use our form.
+With over 100 years combined experience,our attorneys handle cases of premises liability, personal injury, defective products and accidents.
+If you have been injured, learn your legal rights for seeking compensation.
+Contact us today at 800-379-1244 or use our form.